-The project site is located to the southwest corner of the west end of Flores Street in Hidalgo, Hidalgo County, Texas.
+The project site is located 861 Old Alice Road in Brownsville, Cameron County, Texas.
 The project location is shown on the Project Location Map, found in the Appendix section of this report.
 At the time of our field operations, the subject site can be described as an undeveloped tract of land.
-The general topography of the site is relatively flat with a visually estimated vertical relief of less than 3 feet.
+The general topography of the site is relatively flat sloping down to the south with a visually estimated vertical relief of less than 3 feet.
 Surface drainage is visually estimated to be poor to fair.